halvorboe/old-website/html/content/blog/gallop/index.md

 Collecting information about the people visiting your site is crutial - if you want to know who is visiting your site.
 In the case of this blog, I would like to know if anyone is reading my posts.
 A lot of great solutions already exist.
 The most popular one is _Google Analytics_.
 Their 'free' offering will work perfectly for most people and is used by most sites you visit.

 I don't like the business model of _Google Analytics_.
 It exists to serve advertisers - so it tries to collect as much information as possible.
 Also, not all of that information is exposed to the entity running the site.
 For example, there is no way to export all data collected by _Google Analytics_.
-That means that at some point you will have to opt into their _Google Analytics 360_ plan - which offers deeper insights.
+That means that at some point you will have to opt into their _Google Analytics 360_ plan - which offers deeper insights but is way to expensive for most people/companies.

 So I decided to create my own "Google Analytics" - **with a focus on privacy**.